All Episodes

 When they come in and they raid, and it is a raid, they come in with surprise and take evidence, they will have to leave a property receipt.

-And that's for the person uh that owns the residence or the business uh owner, but it's usually generalized because you know, let's say they take seven boxes of documents.
+But it's usually generalized because, you know, let's say they take seven boxes of documents.

 They can't go through them all on location.

-Unless they've gone through them in some respect and they're and going to release what they reviewed in the last three days, the property receipt isn't going to share much.
+Unless they've gone through them in some respect and they're going to release what they reviewed in the last three days, the property receipt isn't going to share much.

 So without that affidavit, we're really not going to know any more than we knew before he just got in front of the podium.

-Why would the FBI have asked that Mar-a-Lago turn off the security cameras, and now that they know they did not turn them off, why would they be demanding the tapes, as I have been told by numerous sources uh that have direct knowledge of this?
+And now that they know they did not turn them off, why would they be demanding the tapes, as I have been told by numerous sources that have direct knowledge of this?

-I it's hard to understand uh w in unless we have the affidavit that's explaining what they're seeking, until we see when it is unveiled the warrant, which may list the the charges of which they thought they might find evidence.
+It's hard to understand unless we have the affidavit that's explaining what they're seeking, until we see when it is unsealed the warrant, which may list the charges of which they thought they might find evidence, it's hard to see why they're asking for certain things.

 I mean, again, this is unprecedented.

-Uh, but they do understand that these are extraordinarily unique circumstances.
+But they do understand that these are extraordinarily unique circumstances.

 Attorney General Garland said he approved this himself.

-That's generally done in extraordinary circumstances, and I would submit to you once it's confirmed there's a criminal investigation that's warranted and there's a conflict of interest or other extraordinary circumstances, that AE that's appointed by the president and is now investigating a potential opponent and former president to step aside and let someone neutral handle this.
+And I would submit to you, once it's confirmed there's a criminal investigation that's warranted and there's a conflict of interest or other extraordinary circumstances, that AG that's appointed by the president and is now investigating a potential opponent and former president should step aside and let someone neutral handle this.

-Um look, I've said from the beginning that I don't believe this has anything to do with the Presidential Records Act or the National Archives at all.
+Look, I've said from the beginning that I don't believe this has anything to do with the Presidential Records Act or the National Archives at all.

-They last were down there in June at the time they asked that uh a certain lock be put on a certain room where boxes were, And that was complied with, and they were told that they can come back anytime they want and take and look at anything that they want.
+And they were told that they can come back anytime they want and take and look at anything that they want.

-So it seems to me that this would be a pretext that they they use this as a means of just getting in there.
+So it seems to me that this would be a pretext that they use this as a means of just getting in there.

-And in other words, that this would be a pretext, and the real reason is they'll go in, they'll grab everything, as much as they can take in in nine hours, and what they're really looking for is something that might implicate the president regarding January 6th or taxes, whatever it is.
+And what they're really looking for is something that might implicate the president regarding January 6th or taxes, whatever it is.

-In other words, a sleazy backdoor method to investigate all things Trump, not anything to do with the National Archives.
+In other words, a sleazy backdoor method to investigate all things, Trump, not anything to do with the National Archives.

 Do you agree with that?

-Well, and and that is what is causing so much concern.
+And that is what is causing so much concern.

-I mean, the fact that this is so closely in time related to what seizing other congressmen's phones and other acts by the FBI and the Department of Justice, I I think that is what is raising everyone's concern.
+I mean, the fact that this is so closely in time related to seizing other congressmen's phones and other acts by the FBI and the Department of Justice, I think that is what is raising everyone's concern.

 You know, just take Venezuela, for example.